-- Avoid drinking alcohol while taking this medication; alcohol can increase the severity of side effects.
+- Avoid drinking alcohol while taking this medication.
+Alcohol can increase the severity of side effects.

 - If you are having sedation dental work or any type of surgery, let your surgeon or dentist know that you are taking this drug.

-Call your doctor right away if you experience severe side effects from Haldol.
+Seek emergency medical assistance right away if you experience severe side effects from Haldol.
 Serious side effects may include:

 - Irregular or fast heartbeat